8JP8/MODSI-VRVisualization/README.md

-# MODSI-WebApp
+# MODSI-VRVisualization
-VR Web Application for Data Visualization using BabiaXR
+VR Room Environment for visualization of company indicators data on 3D charts.